Electricity Laws and Incentives in Federal

 Electric Vehicle (EV) and Fuel Cell Electric Vehicle (FCEV) Tax Credit

 The Inflation Reduction Act of 2022 (Public Law 117-169) amended the Qualified Plug-in Electric Drive Motor Vehicle Credit (IRC 30D), now known as the Clean Vehicle Credit, and added a new requirement for final assembly in North America that took effect on August 17, 2022.
 Additional requirements apply for vehicles placed in service (delivered) on or after January 1, 2023, and the amount of the credit will depend on whether the vehicle meets new critical minerals and battery components requirements for vehicles placed in service after April 17, 2023.
-See the IRS Plug-In Electric Drive Vehicle Credit for more information.
+See the IRS Clean Vehicle Credit and final guidance for more information.
 Taxpayers who purchase an eligible vehicle may qualify for a tax credit of up to $7,500.
 Additional details are provided below based on when the vehicle is purchased or placed-in-service.

 For up-to-date information on eligibility requirements for the Clean Vehicle Credit or for additional detail, see the information from the IRS.
 For a list of incentives by vehicle, see Federal Tax Credits on FuelEconomy.gov.

-In accordance with proposed IRS regulations, beginning January 1, 2024, buyers can reduce the clean vehicle’s upfront purchase price by the amount of their Clean Vehicle Credit by choosing to transfer their credit to the dealer.
+In accordance with IRS regulations, beginning January 1, 2024, buyers can reduce the clean vehicle’s upfront purchase price by the amount of their Clean Vehicle Credit by choosing to transfer their credit to the dealer.
 Before 2024, eligible clean vehicle buyers could only receive the amount of their credit after filing their tax return.
 Starting January 1, 2024, dealers must submit information to the IRS through IRS Energy Credits Online to determine vehicle eligibility and amount of a Clean Vehicle Credit at the point of sale.
 Without this submission, buyers can’t claim a tax credit on their return nor can they transfer it to a dealer.
 A dealer must provide the buyer a copy of the IRS’s approval of the dealer’s submission.
-For up-to-date information for dealers and consumers on the transfer of tax credits at the point-of-sale, refer to information on the IRS Clean Vehicle Tax Credit.
+For up-to-date information for dealers and consumers on the transfer of tax credits at the point-of-sale, refer to information on the IRS Clean Vehicle Tax Credit website.

 Vehicles Placed in Service on or After April 18, 2023